A Millennial’s Guide To Sparkling Wine

-Another household name, prosecco came like a freight train about a decade ago and has been impossible to stop.
-Prosecco is a different beast to Champagne, produced in a less labour intensive way (the Charmat Method) and with a less complex and sweeter palate.
+Another household name, Prosecco came like a freight train about a decade ago and has been impossible to stop.
+Prosecco is a different beast to Champagne, produced in a less labour intensive way (the Charmat Method) and with a sweeter and less complex palate.
 Its popularity is in no doubt down to its attractive price point and the ease with which it sits on some palates.
 Prosecco is a player in the sparkling wine category, with the UK outdrinking the US last year.

 Spanish Cava Cellar

 Less trendy.
 Far less trendy.
 Cava’s rep was obliterated in the 1990’s by some dreadful people, drinking dreadful Cava on the Costa Del Sol.
 These days Cava has quietly been biding its time and is no longer the ugly sister of the category.
 Production-wise Cava has a lot going for it, using several grape varieties for complexity and being produced in much the same way as Champagne.
 True to form, the price point is good; Cava is the third most popular sparkling in the world.